lereldarion/avatar-portal-system/README.md

 ### TODO

-Bug(s?) :
+Discard Lag Bug :
-- Conditions : VR, camera in world, object in portal (with portal background)
+- Conditions : VR, camera in world, object in world in front of portal background
-- Waving hand in this condition : incoherent border of objects that "lag".
-Grabpass from last frame ?
+- Waving hand in this condition : incoherent border of objects that "lag" and show through the world.
+- Grabpass from last frame ?
 Stereo Offsets lagging ?
-Test non VR
+Only in VR SPS-I

 Normal TODOs
 - locally fix head state to camera state as desync is annoying